The balance equation: Ambition vs. burnout in business

 The first step to achieving balance is recognizing the signals of burnout before they take hold.
 It’s not enough to simply power through; the cost of ignoring stress compounds over time, leading to exhaustion, reduced creativity, and declining effectiveness.

-Here’s a simple framework for recognizing and mitigating burnout:
+A framework for recognizing and mitigating burnout

 Self-awareness